What is IoT Builder?

 What can I do with it?

-Technical brochureIoT Builder is an add-on module to both Visual Designer and Proteus VSM for Arduino and also to the Visual Designer for Raspberry Pi product.
-You can use IoT Builder to design a user interface (switches, buttons, rotary dials, displays etc) for your mobile phone or tablet and then use Visual Designer to program the hardware to work with the remote GUI using high level methods.
+Technical brochureIoT Builder is an add-on module to Visual Designer and Proteus VSM for Arduino, Visual Designer for Raspberry Pi, and Visual Designer for MicroPython.
+Use it to design a user interface (switches, buttons, dials, displays, charts, etc.) for your mobile device and then program the hardware to work with the remote GUI using high-level methods.

-IoT Builder removes the necessity for the user to know about HTML, JavaScript, Python and the TCP/IP interconnect.
-All of the complexity of the transport layer and the communication between the hardware and the remote front panel is abstracted from the users program, leaving the programmer to implement desired functionality.
+IoT Builder removes the necessity to understand HTML, JavaScript or the TCP/IP plumbing.
+Transport and communication between the hardware and the remote front panel are abstracted from the user program, leaving you to implement behaviour.

-The front panel is drawn in the panel editor and the logic for the user interface is programmed at a high level with either flowchart blocks or Arduino C / Raspberry Pi Python method calls.
+The front panel is drawn in the panel editor and the logic is programmed at a high level with flowchart blocks or Arduino C / Python method calls (Raspberry Pi / MicroPython).
+IoT Builder is well suited for teaching IoT principles and for rapid prototyping by experienced developers.

 How does it work?

-IoT Builder enables inexperienced developers to produce applications in which an Arduino or Raspberry Pi based appliance can be controlled using a mobile phone, tablet or web enabled device.
+IoT Builder enables developers to create applications in which an Arduino, Raspberry Pi or MicroPython-based appliance can be controlled using a mobile phone, tablet or web-enabled device.

-As always with Proteus, the firmware and front panel communications can be fully simulated and then on deployment, the virtual front panel is served up to the controlling device by a micro web server running on the hardware appliance..
+As with all Proteus workflows, firmware and front-panel communications can be fully simulated and, on deployment, the virtual front panel is served to the controlling device by a micro web server on the appliance.

 Front Panel Design